 Eating processed and packaged foods with trans fats can promote inflammation.
 Because it damages the endothelial cells lining your arteries.

 Also, vegetable oils used in most processed foods have been tested unfit for regular use.
 Usually, long-time consumption can cause a shift of omega-6 to omega-3 fatty acids.
 According to scientific studies, this condition promotes inflammation.

 Besides, excessive intake of alcohol and processed meat has inflammatory effects on the body.
 Besides, an inactive lifestyle such as sitting without exercise majorly promotes inflammation.

 How to Manage and Treat Inflammation

 On the other hand, there is chronic inflammation.
-A condition takes long to heal.
+A condition takes a long to heal.

-Normally, chronic inflammation is a response of the body against serious situations such as diseases and infection.
+Normally, chronic inflammation is a response of the body against serious situations such as diseases and infections.

 For this type of inflammation, the body takes longer to heal.
 It can stay for years without healing.
 Even in worse circumstances, this condition can be fatal.
 Therefore, it is important to handle chronic inflammation with urgency as it can lead to a bigger problem.
 Fortunately, there are natural ways of managing and even treating this type of inflammation.

 1. Proper dieting.